 Rapid Intervention Teams (RITs) are teams of one clinical and one field provider strategically positioned around the major event burns.
-They carry a radio and jump bag and are dispatched to assist participants in the dynamic environments of the Man, Temple, and other burns.
+They carry a radio and jump bag and are dispatched to assist participants in the dynamic environments of the Man, Temple, and other large burns.

 These volunteers are stationed at Sanctuary, a quiet space provided to participants who are medically stable but are having a difficult time coping with their time on playa.
 The Sanctuary backup is available to assist with the medical evaluation of these participants and to facilitate transfer to Rampart should they determine a need.

 We also stage our Bravo unit, “Andrew”, at large scale activities on the playa.
 Andrew (a vehicle that looks a lot like an ambulance, but isn’t one) doesn’t transport patients but is a welcome respite for burners who need a bandage, some advice, a little hydration.
 The medics staffing Andrew also have radios and can call for an ambulance or other needed emergency response.